Asset Inventory

 className | string | UE class |

-diskSize | int | File size in bytes |
+diskSize | int | File size in bytes (when available; not populated for GameWalk-scanned assets in current release) |

-triangles | int | Triangle count (StaticMesh only) |
+triangles | int | Triangle count (StaticMesh / SkeletalMesh) |

-vertices | int | Vertex count (StaticMesh only) |
+vertices | int | Vertex count (StaticMesh / SkeletalMesh) |

-lods | int | LOD count (StaticMesh only) |
+lods | int | LOD count (StaticMesh / SkeletalMesh) |

-naniteEnabled | bool | Nanite flag (StaticMesh only) |
+naniteEnabled | bool | Nanite flag (StaticMesh) |

 Troubleshooting